Reservations Sea Camp Camping Wilderness Camping Ranger Programs General Wildlife Private Boaters

 Q: How do I know I have a reservation?

 A: If you faxed a reservation request, you will receive confirmation by fax.
-If you made your reservation by phone, you will receive an invoice for payment by mail.
+If you made your reservation by phone, you will receive an email confirmation.

 Q: What are the Cumberland Queen's reservation office hours of operation?

 Sea Camp Camping

 Q: How many sites does Sea Camp have?

 A: The Sea Camp campground has 16 individual sites and 2 group sites, and they can be reserved up to 6 months in advance.
 The site assignments are made upon arrival to the island.
 The campground is considered filled if all sites are taken or if the total number of campers reaches 60.